How to understand the Croatian culture: Part 1

 Like every other nation, we have good and bad ways.
 There are certain things to which we pay a lot of attention and appreciate like our family, language, and athletes.
 And then there are other things that garner less attention like politics and work.

 To better understand Croatian brains, we summed up the most significant features of Croatian culture.
-Because my people cannot possibly be understood in one post, this is only Part 1.
+Because my people cannot possibly be understood in one post, this is only part 1.
+You can view part 2 here.

 In this post, we cover: